Eligibility and admission criteria

 - Curriculum vitae (CV) including list of publications and other scientific activity

-- Preliminary study plan (form 302, pdf), (signature of supervising professor needed).
+- Preliminary study plan (pdf), (signature of supervising professor needed).
 Please see degree structure and course work.
-Note the abbreviation L/P for doctoral level courses provided by Aalto University.
+Note the abbreviation D for doctoral level courses provided by Aalto University.

-- Preliminary research proposal (pdf) (Guidelines for writing a research proposal (pdf)) and schedule for its completion.
-The proposal must include the signatures of the applicant and of the professor in charge of the research field applied for.
+- Preliminary research plan (pdf) and schedule for its completion.
+The plan must include the signatures of the applicant and of the supervising professor of the research field applied for.

-Full-time doctoral candidates should prepare their research and publishing proposal with a goal for midterm review (after 1½-2 years of doctoral studies).
-This means, for example, completing all courses (40 cr) and that the research and publishing proposal has progressed according to the plan.
+Full-time doctoral candidates should prepare their research and publishing plan with a goal for midterm review (after 1½-2 years of doctoral studies).
+This means, for example, completing all courses (40 cr) and that the research and publishing plan has progressed according to the plan.

 - Funding plan.
 (Can be included in the research proposal).
 State the start and ending of secured funding time and also suggest from where the missing funding will be acquired (scholarships, projects etc.).